hmc-cs111-fall2015/project/documents/final.md

 The `makeDebugMap` function works in a similar way, but instead of clipping a pattern of tiles into an area, the shapes are drawn (as lines, not filled in) with one randomized color for each layer.

 ##Evaluation

+The language is pretty "DSL-y".
+The syntax is somewhat similar to other GPLs - such as python, for instance - but the keywords and layout of the files are fairly domain-specific.
+One potential problem with the language is that, as it is now, it's not very extensible.